 In addition, program your thermostat for extended run-cycles.
 While this action won’t prevent problems, it can help bring down the humidity in your North America area home.
 This can give you a more comfortable environment, in addition to keep mold spores from thriving in your home.

 Get Rid of Any Pests

 Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit to keep them from “bugging” your air conditioner.

-The majority of outdoor A/C units are placed on a concrete slab or other platform, giving them a level base of operation.
-However, over time these can settle or sag, hindering the performance of the air conditioner.
-Check on your outdoor component to ensure that the base continues to stay level.
+The majority of outdoor A/C units are placed on a concrete slab or other platform, allowing them a level base of operation.
+However, over time these can settle or sag, impacting the performance of the air conditioner.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.

 Obviously, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner running smoothly.
-Make sure to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Make sure to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
 Keeping these tips in mind, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.